BryanChasko/mac-developer-environment-setup/README.md

 # Mac Developer Environment Setup — Overview & Quick Start

-Welcome!
-This repo contains everything you need to set up a modern, clean, and fast developer environment on macOS (Apple Silicon, tested on Sequoia 15.6.1).
+This repo contains everything Bryan used when setting up a modern, clean, and fast developer environment on macOS (Apple Silicon, tested on Sequoia 15.6.1).

 ## What’s Inside